 Born in the famed battle town of Hastings, England, I have always had a passion for writing in one form or another.
 Having gained a 2:1 degree in Radio, Film and Television studies, I went on to gain a Masters degree in Creative Writing, from Canterbury Christ Church University.
 For my final assessment on the MA course I wrote the opening chapters to 'The Forensic Genealogist', which would (after much editing and redrafting!) later become 'Hiding the Past,' the first book in the Forensic Genealogist series.

 I started my writing career with non-fiction, my first book ‘Hastings at War’ being published in May 2005.
 This was followed by three further local history books pertaining to the area around my home town of Hastings.
 Whilst writing these books I trained as a teacher and worked for several years in two lovely primary schools.

 My first foray into fiction writing culminated in the publication in September 2013 of Hiding the Past (The Forensic Genealogist #1).
-The series, featuring the same main character, Morton Farrier continues with The Lost Ancestor, The Orange Lilies, The America Ground, The Spyglass File, The Missing Man, The Suffragette's Secret and The Wicked Trade, The Sterling Affair and The Foundlings.
+The series, featuring the same main character, Morton Farrier continues with The Lost Ancestor, The Orange Lilies, The America Ground, The Spyglass File, The Missing Man, The Suffragette's Secret, The Wicked Trade, The Sterling Affair and The Foundlings.

 I am a member of the Society of Authors, the Guild of One Name Studies, the Society of Genealogists, as well as being a member of the Sussex Family History Group, the Kent Family History Society, the Norfolk Family History Society and the Hastings and Rother Family History Society.
 As you can see, my own family history keeps me very busy and provides lots of research material for my books!